Types of investment

 Go further: Investing in stocks and shares - read our guide to the basics

 The high risks of equity crowdfunding

-If a project is successful in raising the funds, remember that most start-ups fail, so investing may involve significant risk to your capital: in other words you could lose some, or all, of your investment.
-And even if a crowdfunded business beats the odds and not only survives but thrives, it could be years before it makes big bucks.
+Even if a project is successful in raising the funds, remember that most startups fail, so investing may involve significant risk to your capital.
+In other words you could lose some, or all, of your investment.
+And even if a crowdfunded business beats the odds and not only survives but thrives, it could be years before it makes a decent profit.

 Here's the lowdown on the main risks of equity crowdfunding.

 Risk 1: Your stake will be worth something only when the business floats on the stock market or buys your shares back.